estuary/flow/site/docs/reference/Connectors/capture-connectors/http-ingest.md

 | `/require_auth_token` | Authentication token | Optional bearer token to authenticate webhook requests.
 WARNING: If this is empty or unset, then anyone who knows the URL of the connector will be able to write data to your collections. | null, string | `null` |
 | `/paths` | URL Paths |  List of URL paths to accept requests at.
 Discovery will return a separate collection for each given path.
 Paths must be provided without any percent encoding, and should not include any query parameters or fragment. | null, string | `null` |

-List of URL paths to accept requests at.
-Discovery will return a separate collection for each given path.
-Paths must be provided without any percent encoding, and should not include any query parameters or fragment.
 ## Resource configuration

 | Property | Title | Description | Type | Required/Default |